Trump Card (game show): Audience game

 Audience members were each given their own double-sided cards.
 The front of each card followed the pattern of those used by the contestants.
-When a contestant answered a question correctly and filled in a number, audience members could mark it off on their cards as well.
+When a contestant answered a question correctly and filled in a number, audience members marked it off on their cards as well.
 Any member who reached the goal of a round before the contestants won $10; this payout could be collected in one, two, or all three rounds, for a maximum of $30.

 The other side of the card had a 3-by-3 grid of nine numbers to be used in the bonus round.
 If the number drawn by the champion appeared on this grid, the audience member's winnings were increased by 50% (e.g. from $20 to $30).
 If the champion drew a second number due to saving his/her Trump Card, and this number also appeared on the grid, the member's winnings were doubled (e.g. from $20 to $40).
 Members marked off numbers as the contestant gave correct answers, and any member who completed a line of three had his/her entire winnings total doubled.

 Audience members could win up to $120, by winning $10 in each of the three rounds, doubling the money with two matching draws in the bonus round, and doubling again by completing a line of three numbers.

 $100,000 Tournament of Champions

-As previously mentioned Trump Card ended its run with a tournament of champions played for a potential top prize of $100,000 in cash.
-The tournament took place over ten episodes spanning two weeks and featured twenty-one bonus round winners.
+Toward the end of the season, the twenty-one biggest money winners were invited back to compete for a possible $100,000 in a tournament of champions.

 Seven preliminary matches were played with winners receiving $3,000, but no additional money awarded for winning either of the first two rounds.
 The bonus round was still played, with the same $10,000 prize awarded.
 After the preliminaries, the winner who performed the best was given the first berth in the final match.
 The other six winners played in two matches the following two days to determine the other two finalists.

-The final match was played for $10,000, with the runners-up each garnering $2,500 for advancing that far.
+The final match was played for $10,000, with the runners-up each receiving $2,500 for advancing that far.
 The winner then played the bonus round one final time.
 This time, he/she was given a choice of three different question packets to choose from before the game began.
 After choosing the packet and his/her free space(s), the round was played as it normally would be; the only difference was that if the tournament winner successfully completed it, he/she won $100,000.
-The prize went unclaimed, however, as the tournament winner was unable to complete the bonus round successfully.
+The $100,000 grand prize unfortunately went unclaimed as the tournament winner was unable to complete the bonus round successfully.